filhoDaMain/Coconuts/README.md

 It includes a Game Engine API generated as a static library (**ccncore**), a GUI Layer static library (**ccneditor**) and a standalone Game Editor Application (**ccneditor_standalone**).

-**The "MVP" development is still ongoing**.
-This means the overall project is still not expected to be fully functional as a Game Engine nor as as Game Level Editor.
+**The "MVP" development is still ongoing**.\
+**This means the overall project is still not expected to be fully functional as a Game Engine nor as as Game Level Editor.**

 Please include every License files in derivative work.
-You are also welcome to contribute! :)
+You are also welcome to contribute :)